“Here the ways of men part: if you wish to strive for peace of soul and pleasure, then believe; if you wish to be a a devotee of truth, then inquire.”

 In other words, truths, like coins, no longer signify the way we intended, and more importantly, they never really did.
 It is all an illusion, and once again, we forget that.
 In his later work, Beyond Good and Evil, Nietzsche offers a compelling beatitude to contextualize this same notion, “Blessed are the forgetful, for the get the better even of their blunders.”

-To drive home the significance of this work, I want to conclude with Terry Eagleton’s explanation of postmodernism.
+To drive home the significance of this work, here is Terry Eagleton’s explanation of postmodernism.
 Eagleton, echoing Lyotard and in the spirit of Nietzsche, speaks of the contradictions of totalizing systems emphasizing the illusion of reason, the absence of totalizing systems, and the culturally-dependent nature of truth:

 “We cannot found our activities rationally, not only because there are different, discontinuous, perhaps incommensurable rationalities, but because any reasons we can advance will always be shaped by some pre-rational context of power, belief, interest or desire which can never itself be the subject of rational demonstration.
 There is no overarching totality, rationality or fixed centre to human life, no metalanguage which can capture its endless variety, just a plurality of cultures and narratives which cannot be hierarchically ordered or ‘privileged’, and which must consequently respect the inviolable ‘otherness’ of ways of doing things which are not their own.
 Knowledge is relative to cultural contexts, so that to claim to know the world ‘as it is’ is simply a chimera — not only because our understanding is always a matter of partial, partisan interpretation, but because the world itself is no way in particular.
 Truth is the product of interpretation, facts are constructs of discourse, objectivity is just whatever questionable interpretation of things has currently seized power, and the human subject is as much a fiction as the reality he or she contemplates, a diffuse, self-divided entity without any fixed nature or essence.
 In all of this, postmodernity is a kind of extended footnote to the philosophy of Friedrich Nietzsche, who anticipated almost every one of these positions in nineteenth-century Europe.”